 Summary: General tips

-- If you are a beginner, you should first trying playing at the small claw machines.
+- If you are a beginner, you should first trying playing at the small claw machines or for snacks.
 Some arcades even have labels showing which ones are easy to get.

 - For the big claw machines, you can ask staff to reposition the prize to its start position before playing.
-If you are adamant about getting the prize, you can also get the staff to put it in an easy-to-get position after you’ve spent a certain amount of money playing for it.
+If you are adamant about getting the prize, you can also get the staff to put it in an easy-to-get position after you’ve spent a certain amount of money.

-- With the possible exception of traditional crane games, using the claw to push down and/or gradually position the prize is more often the key than lifting it up randomly and hoping for the best.
+- Using the claw to push down and/or gradually position the prize is more often the key than lifting it up randomly and hoping for the best.
 Although the latter can also work at times, if you are lucky enough to get the payout.

 - Some games are not worth it; the claw is too weak or the prize is cheap.
 Know when to walk away.
 Also, almost every prize can be found resold on Mercari if you really want it.